Docy Child

 The SOC 2 Trust Services Criteria (formerly called the SOC 2 Trust Services Principles) are the full set of criteria that can potentially be included in a SOC 2 examination.
 The latest Trust Services Criteria are required to be used in any SOC 2 report issued on or after December 15, 2018.

 The others can be covered or not based on their applicability to the service being offered.
-Each of these five criteria include many other criteria, and there is significant overlap among them.
+Each of these five criteria includes many other criteria, and there is significant overlap among them.

 Trust Services Criteria (TSC) are the domains or scope covered in a SOC 2 report.
 Not all TSCs are required.
 In fact, only the common criteria are required (also referred to as the Security TSC).
 Other TSCs should be added to a report to answer common risk-related questions received from clients or to address risks facing the company and its unique service offering.
 For example, if the availability of healthcare data is extremely important to a service offering, then the availability criteria may be included in the SOC 2 report in addition to the security criteria.